 - 20+ Fun Things to do in Ohio in February (2024) - December 26, 2023

 Until a few weeks ago, it had been years since I visited the Milan Museum near Sandusky, Ohio.
 My kids were fairly young and I’d organized a field trip and tour for my homeschool support group.
-I remember being fascinated by the tour- but it was pretty lengthy and my kids were a tad more interested in visiting friends than learning about the canal that played such an important role in Milan’s history.
+I remember being fascinated by the tour.
+However, it was pretty lengthy and my kids were a tad more interested in visiting with friends than learning about the canal that played such an important role in Milan’s history.

 What You’ll find at the Milan Museum

 I may have enjoyed my tour of the Milan Museum all those years ago when I visited with my children, but this time blew my socks off.
 I’m not sure if I enjoy visiting museums more now or if I prefer to visit on my own, not when I’ve organized a field trip.
 The Milan Historical Museum is not a single building.
 The complex is actually made up of seven separate buildings and galleries, plus a Gift Shop, Four Seasons Statue Garden, and Administrative Offices.

 I found parking on the street and made my way through the wrought iron “Entrance” gate towards the General Store and Gift Shop in the back to purchase a ticket (on this trip, my ticket was actually provided, but I needed to find my contact and let them know I’d arrived).

 The friendly staff and guides at the Milan Museum share the rich history of Milan through stories as you visit each of the buildings in the complex to learn about the rich history of the community.